Synge Street CBS: School site and buildings

 The school, at its greatest extent, covered most of the area delimited by Heytesbury Street, Grantham Street, Synge Street and Harrington Street in Dublin 8.
 The other major building on this block is St Kevin's Church, which had very strong links with the school, providing a venue for most school-related religious celebrations.

 There are two main school buildings, St Pauls Secondary School facing onto Heytesbury Street, and Sancta Maria Primary School on Synge Street.
 The third large building on the site now hosts the Lantern Centre, a community intercultural venue, although it was the original school building and Christian Brothers monastery.

 St Pauls was built in the 1960s and extended in the 1980s.
 It contains three science labs, an art room, and a library, as well as the classrooms.
 It hosts the school PE hall which is also used for drama productions and featured in the film Sing Street.

 Curriculum

 The school educates to Leaving Certificate and runs a transition year.
 It has been perceived to be a traditionally academic school.
 Gay Byrne has indicated in his era that the prime driver of the school was for the boys to pass their exams.

+In September 2024, it was announced that the school would be moving to a co-educational basis, and all-Irish education.
+It later became known that this was only notified to the principal, and then staff, the day before public announcement, the actual decision having been made by the Edmund Rice Schools Trust with the approval of the Minister for Education.
+Many staff are not trained to teach other subjects through Irish, and much of the student body has a diverse national or ethnical background, and some sources suggest that many pupils will have to move school as a result.